 We do not know exactly what causes depression in one person versus another.
 Yet, we understand that there are a variety of factors that may cause depression.
-For example, there are genetics to consider.
+For example, there are genetics and medical family history to consider.
 Depression can run in families, although having a family member with depression doesn’t mean you will necessarily have it.

 Another thing to consider is a brain chemistry imbalance.
 We have neurotransmitters in our brains that affect our moods, including norepinephrine, serotonin, and dopamine.
-While we do not know for sure, the theory is that having too few or too many neurotransmitters may contribute to depression or cause it outright.
+While we do not know for sure, the theory is that having too few or too many neurotransmitters may result in a major depressive episode that can result in major depression or cause it outright.